DonovanChan/EmailPro/README.md

 ## Requirements

 - [bBox plug-in](http://www.beezwax.net/bbox) (Free)
 - Mac OS clients only!
-(Sorry. bBox is only compatible with OS X. Let me know if you’d like to talk about adding compatibility for some other plug-in.)
+(Sorry. bBox is only compatible with OS X. I have no plans to add support for Windows.
+If you can find a plug-in to execute Python scripts, you might be able to make it work.)

-Installation
+## Installation

 Just find a place to store the plug-in file in your solution, import the module scripts, and customize the Configuration and Settings scripts.